Stacked glass payment cards with a dinar symbol, archway silhouette, and Iraqi flag

 The Iraq Securities Commission (ISC) has not classified cryptocurrencies as securities and has not issued any separate crypto regulatory framework.
 The Anti-Money Laundering and Counter-Terrorism Financing Office operates under the CBI and monitors suspicious financial activity, but has limited capacity to enforce crypto-specific regulations.

 The Kurdistan Region of Iraq (KRI), governed semi-autonomously, tightened its own stance in April 2025 when the Erbil General Security Directorate banned all cryptocurrency and forex transactions in the Kurdistan Region, citing a lack of legal frameworks and growing public losses tied to unregulated trading platforms.
-This represents a shift from the KRI's previously lax enforcement posture.
+This represents a shift from the KRI's previously lax enforcement posture, and the KRG reiterated the prohibition on cryptocurrency and forex trading again in 2026.

 The CBI is also reportedly developing a Central Bank Digital Currency (CBDC) as a potential cash alternative to modernize the financial system.